jvkassi/ttyd/API.md

 ## Overview

-The ttyd HTTP API allows you to execute shell commands on the server and receive the results in JSON format.
-This enables programmatic interaction with the server's shell without requiring a WebSocket connection.
+The ttyd HTTP API allows you to execute shell commands in the active ttyd terminal session and receive the results in JSON format.
+This enables programmatic interaction with the terminal session without requiring a WebSocket connection.

-> **Note:** The current implementation executes commands directly on the server, not through the ttyd terminal session.
-This means that commands executed via the HTTP API will not appear in the ttyd terminal window and won't have access to the terminal environment variables or state.
-For full terminal interaction, please use the WebSocket interface.
+> **Note:** Commands executed via the HTTP API will appear in the ttyd terminal window and have access to the terminal environment variables and state.
+The API requires an active terminal session to be open in a browser window.

 ## API Endpoint